ShyykoSerhiy/rulez.js/README.md

     ]
 });
 ````
-The code above means, that will be created with two different division types:
+The code above means that ruler will be created with two different division types:
  1. Long ones(20px) with big gap between them(100px).
  2. Short ones(10px) with small gap between them(25px)